 Understanding the social architecture of trust is central (Allchin, 2012).
 How does one establish a scientist's credibility (rather than certify their argument)?
 Here, the relevant evidence is not in the empirical data or arguments themselves.
 Rather, the critical information is the media context in which a scientific claim is presented.
-We recommend emphasizing two basic features for students (Figure 1, "Science-in-the-wild").
+We recommend emphasizing two basic features for students (Figure 1, "Science in-thewild").

 First, does the spokesperson have a track record of integrity?
 Is there a conflict of interest?
-Are there marked political, economic or ideological biases that betray a lack of objectivity?
-Even if fragments of authentic scientific evidence are offered, they are of no account if the source of information itself is questionable.
-However, none of this is addressed by most conventional lessons in argumentation, critical thinking, or media literacy.
-Those all assume non-experts can participate in discourse at an expert level.
-Credibility is foundational.
+Are there marked political, economic, or ideological biases that betray a lack of objectivity?
+Even if fragments of authentic scientific evidence are offered, they are irrelevant if the source of information itself is questionable.
+However, most conventional lessons in argumentation, critical thinking, or media literacy do not address these fundamental concerns about the quality of the source.
+Rather, they all tend to assume that non-experts can participate in discourse at an expert level.
+Yet credibility is foundational.

 Second, does the spokesperson or institution advancing the claim have the relevant expertise?
-For other forms of expertise, our society has established various forms of credentialing - professional licenses, accreditation, certifications, and so on.
+For other forms of expertise, our society has established various forms of credentialing-professional licenses, accreditation, certifications, and so on.
 No such public markers exist for science.
-Scientists, of course, learn about their professional peers - indicating whose work they should esteem and whose might be open to question.
-There is an implicit system of credibility.
+Scientists, of course, learn about their professional peers.
+They thus know whose work they may readily trust and whose work might be open to question.
+Essentially, scientists function socially with an implicit system of credibility.
 But this familiarity, too, generally circulates only among fellow experts.
-Students must thus learn how one can establish that a purported expert scientist has a track record among their professional peers (those uniquely positioned to assess shared competence).
+Thus, students must learn how one can establish that a purported expert scientist has a track record among their professional peers, who are uniquely positioned to assess shared competence.
 Good science journalists, for example, usually take note of such credentials and peer reputation.
-Again, the critical lessons about gauging expertise are virtually absent from current science curricula (Figure 1, shaded area).
+Again, the critical lessons about gauging expertise are virtually absent from current science curricula (the shaded domain in Figure 1).

-Purveyors of disinformation, of course, try to convey a false image of their own expertise (Rampton & Stauber, 2001).
+Purveyors of disinformation, of course, try to convey an image of expertise (Rampton & Stauber, 2001).
 For example, they may list affiliations with institutions or organizations that sound grand but are not accredited or generally respected.
-They may cite publications, but not from reputable peer-reviewed journals.
+They may cite published papers, but not from reputable peer-reviewed journals.
 They may rely on their expertise in one area to make pronouncements in another.
 But being an expert in nuclear physics, say, does not make one an expert in virology.
 Students have much to learn about subterfuge and deceitful tactics.

 Expertise is essential.
 However, a single expert is insufficient.
 Experts may differ in their verdicts, at least initially.
-Science differs from many other forms of expertise in striving for consensus as the ultimate marker of reliability (Figure 1, "Expert Scientific Community").
-Scientific knowledge is developed through a distinctly collective enterprise.
-For example, peer review occurs both before publication and after.
+Science differs from many other forms of expertise.
+Here, consensus is the ultimate marker of reliability (Figure 1, "Expert Scientific Community").
+Scientific knowledge is developed by a distinctly collective enterprise.
+For example, peer review occurs before publication.
+It continues afterward.
 Methods are scrutinized.
 Assumptions are reviewed.
 Possible errors are probed.
-Where there is disagreement, further research is done, towards resolving ambiguities or residual uncertainties.
-Science exhibits a powerful social system of checks and balances that helps to filter out error and bias.
-The resulting consensus is stronger epistemically than that which any individual can typically achieve.
-Thus, the consumer of science as a competent outsider must seek, "what is the consensus of the relevant scientific experts?"
+Where there is disagreement, further research is done with the goal of resolving ambiguities or residual uncertainties.
+Science has a powerful social system of checks and balances that helps filter out error and bias.
+The resulting consensus is stronger epistemically than that which any individual can achieve alone.
+Thus, the consumer of science as a competent outsider must ask, "What is the consensus of the relevant scientific experts?"
 (Oreskes, 2019).
-Again, this understanding of the social practices of science is absent from nearly all science classrooms and even the recent model curricula.
+Again, this understanding of the social practices of science is absent from nearly all science classrooms and even recent model curricula.